 Neural networks are very good at pattern recognition problems.
 A neural network with enough elements (called neurons) can classify any data with arbitrary accuracy.
 They are particularly well suited for complex decision boundary problems over many variables.
-Therefore neural networks are a good candidate for solving the wine classification problem.
+Therefore, neural networks are a good candidate for solving the wine classification problem.

-The thirteeen neighborhood attributes will act as inputs to a neural network, and the respective target for each will be a 3-element class vector with a 1 in the position of the associated winery, #1, #2 or #3.
+The thirteen neighborhood attributes will act as inputs to a neural network, and the respective target for each will be a 3-element class vector with a 1 in the position of the associated winery, #1, #2 or #3.

 The network will be designed by using the attributes of neighborhoods to train the network to produce the correct target classes.